 With everything else we have going on in life, who has time to think about their mattress when it doesn’t seem to be a problem?

 Other times the choice isn’t so clear.

-Sometimes the mattress looks okay on the surface, but you’re waking up with back pain.
+Sometimes the mattress looks okay on the surface, but you wake up with back pain.

 Some of them are obvious.
-For example, you’ve had a car accident.
-It’s thrown your back out of alignment.
+For example, you’ve had a car accident, and it’s thrown your back out of alignment.